apache/nuttx/configs/stm3240g-eval/README.txt

        you do this a lot, you will probably want to invest a little time to develop a tool to automate these steps.

+       STATUS:
+       2014-10-11:  This worked at one time, but today I am getting a failure inside of the GCC library.
+This occurred with the computations at the end of touchscreen calibration.
+The NuttX code seems to be working correctly, but there is some problem with how the GCC integer math is hooked in???
+I did not dig into this very deeply.

   nettest:
   -------